Copic Marker R29 “Lipstick Red” (Coloring Tips for Classic Red)

 Let’s get past the basic blending and find out how this marker really performs.

 Copic Marker R29 Lipstick Red is a classic red, perfect for coloring food, florals, and holiday items.
-I highly recommend this versatile color with R27 as your first red purchases.
-R29 can be a stubborn blender, using high quality marker paper will improve the smoothness of your R29 blends.
+I highly recommend this versatile color along with R27 as your first red purchases.
+R29 can be a stubborn blender, using high quality marker paper will improve the smoothness of R29 blends.

-Copic R29 is a Bright, Classic red
+Copic R29 is a bright, classic red

-About the Color Family:
+About the Red Color Family:

 Red is one of the larger Copic Marker families and is designated with the letter R on the caps.